-Heartland Cremation & Burial Society may also provide you with additional green options for the cremation process, including use of an eco-friendly temporary casket for viewing ceremonies, or distribution of eco-friendly urns.
-Today, Heartland Cremation & Burial Society is researching “bio-cremation,” which is a process that subjects the body to water that has been heated, pressurized and subjected to potassium hydroxide to result in a non-toxic process.
+Heartland Cremation & Burial Society may also provide you with additional green options for the cremation process.
+These include the use of an eco-friendly temporary casket for viewing ceremonies or the distribution of eco-friendly urns.